Cheasee-Pi: Build Your Own PI. Cheap. Easy. Secure.

 Quick start

-See the installation guide for full step-by-step instructions.
+See Installation guide for prerequisites and step-by-step setup.

 Documentation